Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 “The decision path they made with MCAS is probably the wrong one,” Ludtke said.
 “It shows how the airplane is a bridge too far.”

-A current Boeing official familiar with the design of the MCAS, speaking on condition of anonymity, said the company’s internal analysis determined that relying on a single source of data was acceptable and in line with industry standards because pilots would have the ability to counteract an erroneous input.
+Boeing said Tuesday that the company’s internal analysis determined that relying on a single source of data was acceptable and in line with industry standards because pilots would have the ability to counteract an erroneous input.

 In addition to the imminent software fix for the MCAS, people familiar with Boeing’s plans said the company now intends to make standard two features that previously were optional add-ons at extra cost.